Sholola-Gbolahan/Advance-react/src/Note.md

 - Learnt useEffect is not okay with Async function because it returns promise
 - Learnt we can invoke async await as function inside of useEffect for data fetching but not at the cb

+#### 021 UseEffect - Multiple Effects
+- Learnt it's possible to have multiple useEffect hooks but it's not adviceable
+- Learnt when a useEffect have dependency of a state, after initial render it's only going rerender when the state gets updated